getethos/ethos-design-system/README.md

 ## Running the Design System

-**First, you'll need to install the fonts to `src/`.
-Please ask a fellow Ethos, or go to the #dev-design-system channel where these are pinned.**
+First, you'll need to install the fonts to `src/`.
+See instructions above.

 ```
 yarn && yarn styleguide